In Summer 2012, Queen Mary started recording staff sexual orientation as part of our commitment to equality and diversity.

 What if I do not want to disclose my sexual orientation?

 The decision to disclose is a personal choice and staff are in no way obliged to disclose their sexual orientation.
 We strongly encourage you to disclose, and to encourage colleagues to do the same.
-A complete data set will ensure that we can fully support our LGBT+ staff.
+A complete data set will ensure that we can fully support our LGBTQ+ staff.

 Where can I get more information?